World Summit of Educators

 Thirty years after the establishment of its sister campus in Japan, the Aliso Viejo campus of Soka University of America (SUA) opened its doors in 2001 with the mission to “foster a steady stream of global citizens committed to living a contributive life.”
 Boasting the largest percentage of international students in the United States, espousing an educational philosophy directly linked to the values of universal peace and human rights, and located in Southern California at the crossroads of the global East and West, North and South, SUA is well placed to host the first World Summit of Educators.
 In 2014, the SUA Graduate School launched a new graduate program consonant with those ideals, an MA program in Educational Leadership and Societal Change.
 The Graduate School and the graduate students in particular will play an important facilitative role in the planning and execution of the summit.

-The objective of the World Summit of Educators is to gather a small but broadly representative group of educators from around the world to discuss education for global citizenship and address the pressing challenges to an equal education for all and in so doing reaffirm the agency of teachers in a global process of educational decision making.
-In day-long, round-robin discussions with one another, renowned scholars and practitioners work to lay the foundations for a subsequent joint declaration and program of action designed to ignite further discussion around the summit’s special views and recommendations.
+The objective of the World Summit of Educators was to gather a small but broadly representative group of educators from around the world to discuss education for global citizenship and address the pressing challenges to an equal education for all and in so doing reaffirm the agency of teachers in a global process of educational decision making.
+In a day-long, round-robin discussions with one another, renowned scholars and practitioners worked to lay the foundations for a subsequent joint declaration and program of action designed to ignite further discussion around the summit’s special views and recommendations.

 In his 2002 essay, “The Challenge of Global Empowerment: Education for a Sustainable Future” written on the occasion of the 2002 Summit on Sustainable Development and looking ahead toward 2005, the start of the UN Decade of Education for Sustainable Development (DESD), Ikeda reaffirmed the need to “promote education as the basis for a sustainable society.”
 Twelve years later in 2014, as DESD was coming to a close, high representatives at the UNESCO Global Education For All Meeting produced a final statement called the Muscat Agreement, which reads in part: “The post-2015 education agenda should be clearly defined, aspirational, transformative, balanced and holistic, and an integral part of the broader international development framework.”
 And further that “education must be placed at the heart of the global development agenda.”

-Common Readings (provided by the organizers):
+COMMON READINGS (provided by the organizers):

 Daisaku Ikeda, “Education Toward Global Citizenship,” An Address Delivered at Teachers College, Columbia University, June 13, 1996